Pelvic Floor Therapy in Scarborough, Saco & Bath, Maine: What to Expect at Your First Visit?

 • Your learning style

-From this point onward, we are a team.
+From that point onward, we are a team.

-From there, your therapist will introduce you to the basic anatomy and function of your pelvic floor, how it relates to your specific symptoms or condition and the process of my external and internal pelvic floor assessment.
+Your therapist will introduce you to the anatomy and function of your pelvic floor and explain how it relates to your specific symptoms or condition.
+They’ll also describe the process for both external and internal pelvic floor assessments.

-After the musculoskeletal and pelvic floor assessments, your therapist will explain my findings and my recommendations for your treatment going forward.
-Then, we make a plan of action TOGETHER.
+After your musculoskeletal and pelvic floor assessments, your therapist will review findings and recommendations with you.
+Then, we’ll create a plan of action together.

-Since your initial evaluation is 90 minutes, there is most often time for some initial treatment.
+Because your initial evaluation is 90 minutes, there’s often time for some initial treatment as well.

 • Postural retraining